You need to enrol to vote as an Overseas Elector to guarantee your vote as an Australian citizen.

-- for a maximum of six years before returning to Australia from when you leave Australia
+- for a maximum of six years before returning to Australia from when you leave Australia.

 When applying to keep your vote you must state that you intend to return to Australia within six years.
+There is no penalty for changing your mind later.

 How to keep you vote

-Firstly check if you are enrolled to vote currently.
+Firstly, check if you are enrolled to vote currently.

 If you are already enrolled, you can apply up to three months before, or within three years after, you leave Australia.
 To do this, complete and submit a: